keijiro/KlakHap/README.md

 should be taken into account:

-- UV coordinates incompatibility: Decoded textures will be upside-down due to the difference in the UV coodinate conventions between Unity and HAP.
+- UV coordinates incompatibility: Decoded textures will be upside-down due to the difference in the UV coordinates conventions between Unity and HAP.
 It can be fixed using a vertically-inverted texture scale/offset.
 You can also use the `Klak/Hap` shader for this purpose.
 - Color space conversion for HAP Q: [YCoCg conversion] must be added to a